Informed consent: Abortion

 In some U.S. states, informed consent laws (sometimes called "right to know" laws) require that a woman seeking an elective abortion receive information from the abortion provider about her legal rights, alternatives to abortion (such as adoption), available public and private assistance, and other information specified in the law, before the abortion is performed.
 Other countries with such laws (e.g. Germany) require that the information giver be properly certified to make sure that no abortion is carried out for the financial gain of the abortion provider and to ensure that the decision to have an abortion is not swayed by any form of incentive.

 Some informed consent laws have been criticized for allegedly using "loaded language in an apparently deliberate attempt to 'personify' the fetus," but those critics acknowledge that "most of the information in the [legally mandated] materials about abortion comports with recent scientific findings and the principles of informed consent", although "some content is either misleading or altogether incorrect."

 Within research

 Medicine

 Informed consent is part of ethical clinical research as well, in which a human subject voluntarily confirms his or her willingness to participate in a particular clinical trial, after having been informed of all aspects of the trial that are relevant to the subject's decision to participate.
 This includes information about potential harms as well as potential benefits of clinical trial treatments.
 Informed consent is documented by means of a written, signed, and dated informed consent form.

 In medical research, the Nuremberg Code set a base international standard in 1947, in response to the ethical violation in the Holocaust.
 Standards continued to develop.
 Nowadays, medical research is overseen by an ethics committee that also oversees the informed consent process.

+Research involving persons with disorders of consciousness presents additional consent challenges because potential participants often have absent, limited, or fluctuating decision-making capacity, requiring reliance on surrogate decision-makers.
+In 2026, the Curing Coma Campaign Ethics Workgroup proposed the Common Consent Elements for Research Involving Persons with Disorders of Consciousness (CCE-DOC), a framework intended to clarify and standardize consent processes for such research, including explanation of the disorder of consciousness, capacity assessment, risks and benefits, surrogate decision-making, and sharing of investigational results.